-Although the depth, systemic character and relevance of studies considerably increased, their subject matter still remained narrow to a large extent, and mainly continued to follow the traditional frames of Marxist problematics.
-And despite the general success of Marxist historiography, such limited character of subjects led to the situation when in many dimensions it simply failed to compete with non-Marxist historiographies.
+mainly continued to follow the traditional frames of Marxist problematics.
+And despite the general success of Marxist historiography, such limited character of subjects led to the situation where in many respects it simply failed to compete with non-Marxist historiographies.
 Perry Anderson (1974b) expressed this carefully but quite clear: there are areas of historiography where Marxist studies dominate but there are even more areas where non-Marxist researchers surpass Marxists in the number and quantity of studies and even more areas where Marxist researches are simply absent.

 It is also worth noting Perry Anderson's works.
 Two of them are devoted to history and analysis of Western Marxism (Anderson 1976, 1983) and provide a good idea of the latter, even for an unsophisticated reader.
-His earlier work applies the theory of historical materialism to complex historical issues (Anderson 1974b).
+His earlier work applies the theory of historical materialism to complex historical issues (Idem 1974b).
 However, the author failed to make significant progress towards a more adequate application of historical materialism to the issues he investigated.
-In particular, he pays almost no attention to the topic which we consider to be of utmost importance in historical materialism - the levels of development of productive forces and their correlation with social relations in respect of the historical materialist periodization and conception.
-However, his attempts by themselves and the idea that different historical schools should compete with each other - were of great importance.
+In particular, he pays almost no attention to the topic which we consider to be of utmost importance in historical materialism - the levels of development of productive forces and their correlation with social relations in respect of the historical materialist periodization and conception (see also Blackledge 2006: ch.
+4).
+However, his attempts by themselves and the idea that different historical schools should compete with each other were of great importance.

-After the 1980s and especially in the 1990s, the rise of Marxist historiography was followed by modest progress and then crisis (Hobsbawm 2011: 385) leading some to pessimism, some to a return to Marxist origins, and some - because of the unsuccessful attempts to reform historical materialism - to its rejection (for the analysis of modernism, see Iggers 2012).
+After the 1980s and especially in the 1990s, the rise of Marxist historiography was followed by modest progress and then crisis (Hobsbawm 2011: 385) leading some to pessimism, some to a return to Marxist origins, and some - because of the unsuccessful attempts to reform historical materialism - to its rejection (for the analysis of modernism see Iggers 2012).